qiqiWuek/blog/README.md

 # Read Notes and Sketches
 On this website, I will record my reviews and sketches in both English and Chinese.

 ## Intro
 Welcome, there.
-This website is always a work in progress.
+This website is always a work-in-progress.

 ## Read Notes
 [before 2023](review/before2023.md)